-Police coverups, wrongful convictions, coercion, a dodgy prosecutor, and two defense lawyers the likes of which haven't been seen since To Kill a Mockingbird.
-Making a Murderer—the ten-hour Netflix series following the trial of Steven Avery over the murder of Teresa Halbach—had it all, but it was Avery's lawyers, Jerry Buting and Dean Strang, who became the real stars of the show.
+Police cover-ups, wrongful convictions, coercion, a dodgy prosecutor and two defence lawyers the likes of which haven't been seen since To Kill a Mockingbird.
+Making a Murderer – the 10-hour Netflix series following the trial of Steven Avery over the murder of Teresa Halbach – had it all, but it was Avery's lawyers, Jerry Buting and Dean Strang, who became the real stars of the show.

 Now the pair have embarked on an international tour to continue thrashing out the rights and wrongs of the criminal justice system.
 I caught up with them ahead of their London appearance to chat justice and newfound fame.

 VICE: Hi both.
 Why are you going on tour?

 Jerry Buting: Making a Murderer raises a lot of serious questions about justice, fairness and process, and we thought it was worth discussing [those] in depth.
 But a lot of the media interviews at the time were very short and didn't really go beyond the show.
 We thought it'd be nice to do a forum where people could get together and ask us questions, and that grew into a talk in Milwaukee, then other cities contacted us and then people from all over Europe were calling us to get us to come over and do the same thing.

 There are clearly differences between the criminal justice system in the US and elsewhere.
 Does that get in the way of the conversation, or is it about showing how the issues are the same everywhere?

 Dean Strang: Yeah, that's exactly the point.
 Some of the things are specific to America in the details, but the phenomenon of tunnel vision on the part of police officers or core systems of defence counsel, false confessions – these things are universal.
 The similarities really are much greater than the dissimilarities.

 Admitting mistakes would be an act of both honesty and humility that would enhance the public impression of courts, not diminish it.